-When you query a remote system that runs a connector that is a different platform from the local system connector, data is converted to satisfy the target database requirements.
+When you query a remote system that runs a target connector that is a different platform from the local system (initiator) connector, data is converted to satisfy the target database requirements.
 Even when the initiator and target connectors are the same, the data is still transformed because the host formats might be different from each other.

 It is important to note the following information about data types: